JS-DevTools/readdir-enhanced/README.md

 > **NOTE:** The [`fs.Stats`](https://nodejs.org/api/fs.html#fs_class_fs_stats) objects that are returned also have an additional `path` property.
 The `path` is relative to the starting directory by default, but you can customize this via [`options.basePath`](#basepath).

-To get `fs.Stats` objects instead of strings, just call add the word "Stat" to the function name.
-As with the normal functions, each one is aliased, so you can use whichever naming style you prefer.
+To get `fs.Stats` objects instead of strings, just add the word "Stat" to the function name.
+As with the normal functions, each one is aliased (e.g. `readdir.async.stat` is the same as `readdir.readdirAsyncStat`), so you can use whichever naming style you prefer.

 ```javascript
 var readdir = require('readdir-enhanced');